-- Operating system (included in the firmware) - QuickSec cryptographic library module (included in the firmware)
+- Operating systems (included in the firmware) - QuickSec cryptographic library module (included in the firmware)

-The hardware portion of the HP MFP models is considered part of the Operational Environment.
-The TOE is evaluated on all of the HP MFP models defined in Table 1 and requires one of these models in order to run in the evaluated configuration.
+The hardware portion of the DCW is considered part of the Operational Environment.
+The TOE is evaluated on the model defined in Table 1 and requires this model in order to run in the evaluated configuration.